Policies, Standards, Guides and Regulations

 The following are links to available UTC-specific Guides.

 Higher Education Opportunity Act of 2008, Peer-to-Peer File-Sharing.
-The HEOA P2P Provisions require an annual disclosure letter to students describing copyright laws, policies, and sanctions; a plan to "effectively combat" copyright abuse; and an agreement to offer legal alternatives for downloading copyrighted works.
+This requires an annual disclosure letter to students describing copyright laws, policies and sanctions; a plan to "effectively combat" copyright abuse; an agreement to offer legal alternatives for downloading copyrighted works.

 - The U.S. Department of Education (search Peer-to-Peer File Sharing)

-Family Education Rights & Privacy Act (FERPA).
-The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99), also known as the “Buckley Amendment,” affords students certain rights with respect to their education records.
+Family Education Rights and Privacy Act (FERPA).
+FERPA (20 U.S.C. § 1232g; 34 CFR Part 99), also known as the “Buckley Amendment,” affords students certain rights with respect to their education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.